col

 Accessibility

-<col>element is primarily for styling and does not convey semantic meaning - Header associations: Proper column relationships are established through
+<col>is primarily for styling and does not convey semantic meaning to assistive technologies - Header associations: proper column semantics come from

-<th scope="col">, not through<col> - Color contrast: If using background colors, ensure text remains readable with sufficient contrast
+<th scope="col">, not from<col> - Color contrast: when using background colors, ensure text remains readable with sufficient contrast

-<colgroup>- Parent container for col elements<table>- The table container<th>- Column headers that provide semantic meaning<td>- Data cells within columns
+<colgroup>- parent container for col elements<table>- the table container; seedata-numericfor VB's built-in right-alignment<th>- column headers that provide semantic meaning<td>- data cells within columns